Processing of architectural photographs. How to Create an Architectural Sketch Effect in Adobe Photoshop

 • Joining the images that make up the panorama

-• Save to psd format our result
+• Save in psd format our result

 • Save the image with all layers

-• Working with Sharpness
+• Working with sharpness

 • Save the new version in psd under a different name